 In October 2014, a special Sony Foundation event was held to recognise Denis’ 30 years leading Sony Music Australia.
 The event raised funds to create a special endowment fund to provide annual grants to support children with disabilities.

 Denis was awarded the ARIA Industry Icon Award by the ARIA Board in November 2014.
 The award was presented to him at the 2014 ARIA Awards Chairman’s Cocktail Party by his long-term friend and industry colleague, Molly Meldrum, and Sony Music artist, Jessica Mauboy.
 The award is made in recognition of Denis’ outstanding contribution to the development of the Australian music industry, in particular Australian artists and industry copyright and reform matters.

 Denis has been married to his wife Jan for longer than he has been leading Sony Music.
-They have been married for 40 years this year and have six children.
+They married in 1977 and have six children.